AndreRH/hangover/README.md

 $ wine your_x86_application.exe
 ```

-You might have better results with FEX for the moment.
+If you have issues with the default, please try one of the other emulators below.

 #### 7.2) QEMU
 Until the critical section issue is solved it is highly recomended to limit execution to 1 core with